 Michigan's cottage food law allows individuals to produce and sell certain non-potentially-hazardous foods made in a home kitchen.
-The law covers products that don't require refrigeration to stay safe, including baked goods, jams, jellies, candy, and similar shelf-stable items.
-You don't need a commercial kitchen or a food service license to qualify.
-If you're producing allowable foods at home and selling directly to consumers, you're operating within the law's scope.
+The law covers products like baked goods, jams, jellies, candy, and dried herbs that don't require refrigeration to stay safe.
+You don't need a commercial kitchen or a food establishment license to operate, making it accessible for home bakers and food entrepreneurs starting out.

 Annual Limit